scribe-analytics/scribe-analytics/README.md

    information on the browser, referrer, platform, and much more.
  * **Clicks** &mdash; Every click event will be captured, including information on the element that is clicked (id, title, data attributes, unique css selector).
+If a link is clicked, then then information on the link target will be captured, as well.
  * **Engagements** &mdash; Every engagement with any HTML element in a document is captured, including information on the element (id, title, data attributes, unique css selector).
-Engagement is defined as a mouseover for between a certain time window (e.g. 1 and 20 seconds).
-Mouseovers outside the window are not counted as engagements.
+Engagement is defined as a mouseover inside a certain time window (e.g. 1 and 20 seconds).
+Mouseovers outside the time window are not counted as engagements.
  * **Jumps** &mdash; Every jump (defined as navigation inside a page which results in a change to the URL hash) is captured, including information on the element that was jumped to (id, title, data attributes, unique css